-Ok, so "hipness" is definitely in the eye of the beholder.
-But for this infographic template we wanted to do something that reflected modern design trends, including using banners and arrows.
+For this infographic template, we wanted to do something that reflected modern design trends, including using banners and arrows.

-While on the surface a flowchart infographic may appear simple and fun, a lot of thought and planning need to go into making sure the different sections flow into each other in a logical way.
+While on the surface a flowchart infographic may appear simple and fun, a lot of thought and planning needs to go into making sure the different sections logically flow into each other.

 In our flowchart PowerPoint template, we created a basic flowchart structure, with positive responses guiding viewers to a conclusion at the bottom left of the infographic and negative responses guiding viewers to a separate conclusion at the bottom right of the infographic.